Former Directors of the SMARTER Board

 In 2017 he become a leader in the plans to expand Michigan’s off-road riding trails in Benzie County, his home area.
 Sean joined the AMA at age 16 so he could enter and compete in motocross races, and he’s been a politically active member ever since.
 The AMA recognized him as a life member in 2012.

-Sean has been a RiderCoach since 1999, and he completed the Harley-Davidson Motor Company Inc. Rider’s Edge Instructor Training Program in 2002 and the Fasttrax Safety School for Street Riders in 2003.
+Sean became a MSF RiderCoach in 1999, and he completed the Harley-Davidson Motor Company Inc. Rider’s Edge Instructor Training Program in 2002 and the Fasttrax Safety School for Street Riders in 2003.

 He graduated with honors from Central Michigan University and owns a construction business, of which he is general contractor.
 Sean and his wife live in northern Michigan and in January 2011 became the proud parents of their daughter, Nicolette.